Mohammad23Zaid/khan36pro/README.md

- Simple code assignment
-which show the heading, Title, and Elements
-In the assignment simple coding
+All the Assignment files
+with complete layouts and Coding